jaybeeuu/jaybeeuu-dev/packages/posts/src/what-is-this/what-is-this.md

 The global object is `window` or `globalThis` just like the value of `this` when it's on it's own in the [first rule](#alone-this-refers-to-the-global-object).

 Lets see some examples.
-(From now on I'm going to ignore nodejs in my examples.
+(From now on I'm going to ignore Node.js in my examples.
 But if you wan to run them there then substitute `window` for `globalThis` - the rules are the same.)

 ```js